bratushkadan/diploma/app/docs/services/orders/README.md

-  -- For ease of designing and implementing business processes only online payments are allowed -- online_payment Bool NOT NULL DEFAULT false, status String NOT NULL,
+  -- For ease of designing and implementing business processes only online payments are allowed -- online_payment Bool NOT NULL DEFAULT false, status String NOT NULL, created_at Datetime NOT NULL, updated_at Datetime NOT NULL,
   PRIMARY KEY (order_id),
   INDEX idx_user_id GLOBAL ASYNC on (user_id)
 );